 Mr. McDuffe moved to Milton in the 1920s and started a farm machinery company.
 In 1948, he started selling John Deer Tractors- the type of tractors & equipment that are contained in this building today.

-This late 19th century barn was originally located on concession 3 of Vaughan Township, Peel County.
+This late 19th century barn was originally located on concession 3 of Vaughan Township, York County.
 It is a very unique construction, and the method used to erect it is still unknown.

 Today, this unique barn houses a collection of early machinery and tractors manufactured by the International Harvester Company.

 This beautiful 1.5 story house is estimated to have been built between 1835-1840, and it was originally located on concession 2 of Nelson Township, Halton County.
 The 1852 concensus of the area shows that there were 14 people living in the house at the time.